 Addiction is a chronic brain disease that affects behavior.
 The disease of addiction is destroying lives, families and futures across every social and economic group in our country.

 This year alone, more than 60,000 people will die from a drug overdose in the United States.
-That’s more people than will die from car accidents.
+That’s more people than will die from car crashes.

 In our own state, alcohol and drug use is the No. 1 social issue.